Lafayette Regional Xpressway: History

-The LMEC hosted informal open-house meetings on June 6 and 7, 2017 to involve the public in the LRX project review process.
-The LMEC reported at that time that it is studying potential corridor alternatives for the Lafayette Regional Xpressway (LRX), which was described as "a proposed loop facility around the Lafayette region to lessen the burden on local arterial roads and streets."
+The LMEC hosted informal open-house meetings in June 2017 and in February 2019 to involve the public in the LRX project review process.
+The LMEC reported that it was studying potential corridor alternatives for the Lafayette Regional Xpressway (LRX), which was described as "a proposed loop facility around the Lafayette region to lessen the burden on local arterial roads and streets."
+The 2019 meeting provided project details on the preferred corridor alternative.

 Proposed routing

-Several alternative corridors are being considered for the LRX during Tier 1 study.
+Several alternative corridors were considered for the LRX during the Tier 1 study.
+A project corridor has now been selected.